Smartwatches With Health Metrics – Learn What They Are & Do

 In case of a medical emergency or other emergencies, with an emergency SOS feature, you can send your current location to emergency responders or a particular contact.
 A great feature if you find yourself alone outside or even in your home and need assistance.

 Fall detection activates if you suffer a hard fall while wearing the smartwatch.
 It can help you connect to emergency services or your emergency contact.
-If movement isn’t detected after 1 minute, some watches will call emergency services for you and let your emergency contact know that they did.
+If movement isn’t detected after approximately one minute, some watches will automatically call emergency services for you and let your emergency contact know.

 Other Considerations When Buying A SmartWatch

-There are a few other features to consider when considering a smartwatch.
+There are a few other features to consider when purchasing a smartwatch.

 Budget